Acids in skincare are unsung heroes.

 - If your skin is normal/combination, use a slightly heavier moisturizer, such as Queen Bee Facial Nectar or Rose Geranium Moisture Veil.
 Both deliver nutrients, moisture, and lubrication to your skin.

 - If your skin is dry, you may consider using Bee Naturals Creme Luxe Intense Moisture Creme or Queen Bee Facial Serum.

-With these basic skin care steps in mind, consider incorporating one of our many specialty cremes to your regimen if you have particular skin issues.
+With these basic skincare steps in mind, consider incorporating one of our many specialty cremes into your regimen if you have particular skin issues.

 CC Serum for those with redness or rosacea.